hannutt/HistoryBot/README.md

 Creating training data using AI

 The application has integration with the OpenAI GPT REST API.
 Communication between the application and the GPT API is done using the JavaScript Fetch method.
 Rest-Api question-answer pairs are limited to historical events only using the content property, which is given the value: "create short history question with answer"

+CHATTING FEATURES

+Chatting with the bot is done using an HTML input field where the user types a question.
+After typing, the user clicks the HTML submit button and the user's sentence is sent to a Python function that communicates with the chatterbot instance.
+The bot tries to find the correct answer and sends it back using the get_response method.

+CONVERTING ANSWER TO SPEECH

+The bot's response can be converted from text to speech.
+The conversion is done using the JavaScript SpeechSynthesisUtterance API.